Linguistic typology: Theoretical issues

-Several processing explanations were proposed in the 1980s and 1990s for the above correlations.
-They suggest that the brain finds it easier to parse syntactic patterns that are either right or left branching, but not mixed.
-The most widely held such explanation is John A. Hawkins' parsing efficiency theory, which argues that language is a non-innate adaptation to innate cognitive mechanisms.
-Typological tendencies are considered as being based on language users' preference for grammars that are organized efficiently, and on their avoidance of word orderings that cause processing difficulty.
-Hawkins's processing theory predicts the above table but also makes predictions for non-correlation pairs including the order of adjective, demonstrative and numeral in respect with the noun.
-This theory was based on corpus research and lacks support in psycholinguistic studies.
+Several processing explanations were proposed in the 1980s and the 1990s for the above correlations.
+They suggest that the brain finds it easier to parse syntactic patterns that are either right- or left-branching but not when it is mixed.
+The most widely-held such explanation is John A. Hawkins's parsing efficiency theory, which argues that language is a non-innate adaptation to innate cognitive mechanisms.
+Typological tendencies are considered as being based on language users' preference for grammars that are organized efficiently and on their avoidance of word orderings that cause processing difficulty.
+Hawkins's processing theory predicts the above table but also makes predictions for non-correlation pairs, including the order of adjective, demonstrative and numeral in respect with the noun.
+The theory was based on corpus research and lacks support in psycholinguistic studies.

-Some languages exhibit regular "inefficient" patterning.
-These include the VO languages Chinese, with the adpositional phrase before the verb, and Finnish, which has postpositions.
-But there are few other profoundly exceptional languages.
+Some languages exhibit regular "inefficient" patterning, which include the VO languages Chinese, which has the adpositional phrase before the verb, and Finnish, which has postpositions.
+However, there are few other profoundly exceptional languages.
 It is suggested more recently that the left-right orientation is limited to role-marking connectives (adpositions and subordinators), stemming directly from the semantic mapping of the sentence.
 Since the true correlation pairs in the above table either involve such a connective or, arguably, follow from the canonical order, orientation predicts them without making problematic claims.

 Morphosyntactic alignment

-Another common classification distinguishes nominative–accusative alignment patterns and ergative–absolutive ones.
-In a language with cases, the classification depends on whether the subject (S) of an intransitive verb has the same case as the agent (A) or the patient (P) of a transitive verb.
-If a language has no cases, but the word order is AVP or PVA, then a classification may reflect whether the subject of an intransitive verb appears on the same side as the agent or the patient of the transitive verb.
-Bickel (2011) has argued that alignment should be seen as a construction-specific property rather than a language-specific property.
+Another common classification distinguishes nominative–accusative and ergative–absolutive alignment patterns.
+In a language with grammatical cases, the classification depends on whether the subject (S) of an intransitive verb has the same case as the agent (A) or the patient (P) of a transitive verb.
+If a language has no cases but has as its word order AVP or PVA, a classification may reflect whether the subject of an intransitive verb appears on the same side as the agent or the patient of the transitive verb.
+Bickel (2011) has argued that alignment should be seen as a construction-specific property, rather than a language-specific property.

-Many languages show mixed accusative and ergative behaviour (for example: ergative morphology marking the verb arguments, on top of an accusative syntax).
-Other languages (called "active languages") have two types of intransitive verbs—some of them ("active verbs") join the subject in the same case as the agent of a transitive verb, and the rest ("stative verbs") join the subject in the same case as the patient.
-Yet other languages behave ergatively only in some contexts (this "split ergativity" is often based on the grammatical person of the arguments or on the tense/aspect of the verb).
-For example, only some verbs in Georgian behave this way, and, as a rule, only while using the perfective (aorist).
+Many languages show mixed accusative and ergative behaviour (such as ergative morphology marking the verb arguments on top of an accusative syntax).
+Other languages, called "active languages," have two types of intransitive verbs; some of them ("active verbs") join the subject in the same case as the agent of a transitive verb, and the rest ("stative verbs") join the subject in the same case as the patient.
+Still other languages behave ergatively only in some contexts (the "split ergativity" is often based on the grammatical person of the arguments or on the tense/aspect of the verb).
+For example, only some verbs in Georgian behave that way and, as a rule, do so only in the perfective aspect.